FrozenWinters/qft/README.md

     we apply this newly gained machinery to the problem of multiple
     covers: how do degree k covers of degree d stable maps contribute to the Gromov-Witten invariant of degree kd?
+* Week 13 (Friday Aug 2nd): Complex and Kahler Moduli; section 4.1 in
+  notes.
+  - We'll define, in general, variations of Hodge structure both on complex and Kahler moduli; we have seen special cases of this for the quintic threefold.
+In particular we'll be able to write down the mirror map, relating a neighborhood of a large radius limit point in Kahler moduli with a maximally unipotent boundary point in complex moduli.
+If time permits we'll see (finally!) what it means for two Calabi--Yau threefolds to be mirror to each other.
+* Week 14: **canceled**